grncdr/node-any-db/DESIGN.md

    execution without having to manually acquire and release connections.
  * Transaction objects act like a connection, but guarantee that all queries are performed within a single database transaction.
- * Result sets are an array containing rows (plain java script objects) plus some extra non-enumerable properties.
+ * Result sets are objects containing an array of rows (plain java script objects) and a row count.

 All of these objects (except result sets) are event emitters.

 ## Connection Adapters